emmanuelsearch/RIOT/examples/javascript/README.md

 ### Sample Javascript with sensor/actuator access

-Using the above procedure, you can try to push the below script of instance:
+Using the above procedure, you can try to push the below script, for instance:

 ```
 // Get handles on sensors and actuators